marcohamersma/WallPi/readme.md

 ## How to run
 There is a server component which is used to proxy remote assets (to prevent cross-domain issues) and serve the html and assets.
 This component is written in Node.
 You can use `npm install` to install the neccesary dependencies.
 After all the dependencies are installed, type `bin/server` to run.
 It's then available at `localhost:9100`.
 Open index.html for instructions on how to load an album.

-After the image has loading, your browser might crash a lot, the only way to export the image that I found to _not_ crash the browser is by copying the image and pasting it in Photoshop or a similar application.
+After the image has finished drawing/loading, your browser might crash a lot, the only way to export the image that I found to _not_ crash the browser is by copying the image and pasting it in Photoshop or a similar application.

 ## Configuration
 There are a number of configuration options you might want to set to experiment with to get the desired result: